On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Acknowledgments

-A.R. and A.T. acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through SPP 2256, project ID 441068247.
+A.R. and A.T. acknowledge funding by the Deu\-tsche For\-schungs\-ge\-mein\-schaft (DFG, German Research Foundation) through SPP 2256, pro\-ject ID 441068247.
 All authors were partially supported by the Hausdorff Institute for Mathematics at the University of Bonn which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813, as part of the Trimester Program on Mathematics for Complex Materials.
 A.R. and C.T. are supported by the Hausdorff Center for Mathematics which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1.